eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 .. seealso::

-    For further information about this Fast DDS version dependencies and other products related versions, please check the Fast DDS :ref:`dependencies_compatibilities_library_dependencies` section.
+    For further information about this Fast DDS version dependencies, as well as for the corresponding versions of other related products, please refer to the Fast DDS :ref:`dependencies_compatibilities_library_dependencies` section.

 .. _asiotinyxml2_sw: